protocol/launchpad/docs/ipfs/mutable-content.md

 ## Mutable Content
 One of the most powerful things about IPFS is that any piece of data or content you store on the network cannot be modified with changing the [Content Identifier (CID)](https://protocol-labs.gitbook.io/launchpad-curriculum/launchpad-learning-resources/ipld/content-addressing-and-cids) for that data, since the CID is created (in part) by hashing the content.

-The fact that data is also created on the blockchain - that is, the content in one block contains, as a part of the data that makes it up, the id of the block of content that is the parent of that block - also contributes to the immutability of that piece of data.
+The fact that the history of the data are preserved on the blockchain - that is, the content in one block contains, as a part of the data that makes it up, the id of the block of content that is the parent of that block - also contributes to the immutability of that piece of data.

 ### Pinning and Immutability
 Data on IPFS will not by default remain on that network unless it is pinned.
 In order to make a piece of data a persistent piece of data, you either need to make sure that data is pinned on a node that is active on the IPFS network.